mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 The term **churn** is used in marketing to refer to a customer leaving the company in favor of a competitor.
 Churning is a common concern of **Customer Relationship Management** (CRM).
 A key step in proactive churn management is to predict whether a customer is likely to churn, since an early detection of the potential churners helps to plan the retention campaigns.

-This example deals with a churn model based on a **logistic regression model**, for a company called *Omicron Mobile*, which provides mobile phone services.
+This example presents a churn model based on a **logistic regression model**, for a company called *Omicron Mobile*, which provides mobile phone services.
 The data set is based on a random sample of 5,000 customers whose accounts were still alive by September 30, and have been monitored during the fourth quarter.
 968 of those customers churned during the fourth quarter, a **churning rate** of 19.4%.

 ## The data set